Football Archaeology

 Thanksgiving Day was the primary day for rivalry football games before WWII, and so it was in 1908 in Des Moines.
 Drake had a good team that year, winning their first five games by shutouts against lesser competition before playing three tough games to end the season.
 They suffered a close loss to Missouri and won at Iowa, leaving them to host a season-ending Thanksgiving Day game against Iowa State for the state championship.

-Football fields still had a 55-yard line in 1908, which went away when they added end zones in 1912.
+In 1908, football fields still had a 55-yard line, which disappeared when they added end zones in 1912.
 Still, adding ten-yard end zones may have required Drake to dig out the hill near the corners to fit the new field.

 It is a well-attended game, with the stands largely filled on either side of the field.